Shelby Foote: Early life

 Foote was born in Greenville, Mississippi, the son of Shelby Dade Foote and his wife Lillian (née Rosenstock).
 Foote's paternal grandfather, Huger Lee Foote (1854–1915) was a planter who gambled away most of his assets.
 His paternal great-grandfather was Hezekiah William Foote (1813–1899), an American Confederate veteran, attorney, planter and politician from Mississippi.
 His maternal grandfather was a Jewish immigrant from Vienna.

 Foote was raised in his father's Episcopal faith.
 He also sometimes attended synagogue as a child, but says he "never felt Jewish."

 Foote moved frequently as his father was promoted within Armour and Company, living in Greenville, Jackson, and Vicksburg, Mississippi; Pensacola, Florida; and Mobile, Alabama.
 When Foote was five, his father died in Mobile, and his mother moved them back to Greenville.
-When Foote was 15 years old, he began lifelong friendships with Walker Percy and his brothers.
+When Foote was 15 years old, he began lifelong friendships with Walker Percy and his brothers LeRoy and Phinizy.
 Foote and Percy influenced each other greatly.
-Additional influences on Foote's writing were Tacitus, Thucydides, Gibbon and Proust.
+Additional influences on Foote's writing were Tacitus, Thucydides, Gibbon, Proust, and Percy's uncle and adoptive father William Alexander Percy.

 At Greenville High School, Foote edited the student newspaper, The Pica, and frequently used it to lampoon the school's principal, who in turn exacted revenge by recommending that the University of North Carolina at Chapel Hill not admit Foote in 1935.
 Foote was able to gain admission only by passing a round of admission tests.

-In 1936, Foote was initiated in the Alpha Delta chapter of the Alpha Tau Omega fraternity.
+In 1936, Foote was rejected from the Sigma Alpha Epsilon fraternity due to his Jewish background.
+He was able to be initiated in the Alpha Delta chapter of the Alpha Tau Omega fraternity initially but would later be expelled once his background was uncovered.
 He often skipped class to explore the library, even spending a night among the shelves.
 He began contributing pieces of fiction to Carolina Magazine, UNC's award-winning literary journal.
 Foote returned to Greenville in 1937, where he worked in construction and for a local newspaper, the Delta Democrat Times.
 During Foote's time at Chapel Hill, his Jewish heritage led to discrimination, an experience that bolstered his later support for the Civil Rights Movement.

 In 1940, Foote joined the Mississippi National Guard and was commissioned as captain of artillery.
 His battalion was deployed to Northern Ireland in 1943.
 The following year, Foote was charged with falsifying a government document relating to the check-in of a vehicle he borrowed to visit his girlfriend in Belfast.
 He was court-martialed and dismissed from the service.

 Foote got a job with the Associated Press in New York City.
 In January 1945, he enlisted in the United States Marine Corps but was discharged as a private in November 1945 without seeing combat.

 Foote returned to Greenville and took a job with a local radio station.
 He spent most of his time writing and submitted part of his first novel to The Saturday Evening Post.
 When the Post published "Flood Burial" in 1946, Foote earned $750 and quit his job to write full-time.